txoof/automate_rsync/README.md

 ## this option controls the direction of the sync local-remote
 ## local-remote (default) rsyncs FROM the LOCAL computer to a REMOTE computer
 ## remote-local rsyncs FROM remote computer to LOCAL computer
-direction: <direction of sync from: local-remote or from: remote-local>
+direction = <direction of sync from: local-remote or from: remote-local>
-# direction: local-remote
+# direction = local-remote

 ## `user`: optional -- not required for local syncs that do not use ssh
 user = <remote username>